- Speaker #0

 - Speaker #4

-Because only then can it grow. into something new.
+Yes, because only then can it transform into something new.
 It feels like the end for the seed, but it's really the beginning of its purpose.
-You're in the ground now, Mira.
+It sounds like you're in the ground now, dear.
 It's dark and uncertain, but that's where new life takes root.

 - Speaker #1